Buckskin Gulch

 Rattlesnakes:

 Watch for rattlesnakes!!!
 The popular rattlesnake in the canyon is some type of midget and they are small, usually less than 12" long, and hard to see.
 These midget rattlesnakes often have rattles that are to small to hear.
 Pay careful attention to where you put your hands and where you sit.
-I have never done this route without seeing at least one midget rattlesnake.
+I have never done this route without seeing at least one rattlesnake.
 I've always seen the rattlesnakes above the rock fall and never below, but that just might be a coincidence of where I spied them.
-The midget rattlesnakes I have encountered in the slot are very docile.
+The rattlesnakes I have encountered in the slot are very docile.
 Perhaps from the cooler temperatures found in the canyon.

 Related Link: